-- Absence of any mandatory marking (sideline, end line, goal line, yard lines at 5-yard intervals, hash marks). - End zones smaller than 7 yards or bigger than 13 yards in depth, or where the end zones are not of equal size. - Field of play less than 90 yards in length or not a multiple of 10 yards. - Field of play not 160 feet in width. - White field markings closer than four feet to an end zone line. - Absence of nine-yard marks if the field is not numbered according to Rule 1-2-1-j.
+- End zones smaller than 7 yards or bigger than 13 yards in depth, or where the end zones are not of equal size. - Field of play less than 80 yards in length. - Field of play not a multiple of 10 yards in length. - Field of play not 160 feet in width. - White field markings closer than four feet to an end zone line. - Absence of nine-yard marks if the field is not numbered according to Rule 1-2-1-j. - n. # In an indoor stadium, the roof shall be no less than 90 feet above the field. - o. # If played in a stadium with a retractable roof, game management shall decide 90 minutes before kickoff whether to play the game with the roof open or closed.
+The roof must be closed if (from 90 minutes before the game until the end of the game) precipitation or lightning is within the vicinity of the stadium, the temperature drops below 40°F (4°C), or wind gusts are greater than 40 miles per hour (64 km/h).
+Once the roof is closed, it is not allowed to be reopened during the game.